 The charter season begins at the start of May so the few months prior are spent de-winterising the boats and getting them ready for charter.
 Skippers usually start arriving around the beginning of March and spend the first week or two doing general work before starting the build-up on their fleet of 10-12 boats.

 Your tasks will include but not be limited to:

-• De-fouling propellers and replacing anodes before launching • Assisting engineers with out-of–water work • Checking skin fittings • Launching • Replacing running rigging • Hoisting anchors • Servicing winches • Hoisting sails • Fitting biminis • Fitting guardrails • Checking dinghies • Splicing and whipping ropes
+• De-fouling propellers and replacing anodes before launching • Checking and replacing all deck fittings where necessary • Assisting engineers with out-of–water work • Checking skin fittings • Launching • Replacing running rigging • Hoisting anchors • Servicing winches • Hoisting sails • Fitting biminis • Fitting guardrails • Checking dinghies • Splicing and whipping ropes

 2. Sailing Season

 The charter season starts at the beginning of May and continues through until the end of October.
 During this time you will be living and working as one of a team of three on your Lead Boat.

 There is no hierarchy on the Lead Boat, regardless of position and the best lead crews work together as a team respecting each other's skills and opinions.

 Briefings - On the first day of the flotilla, you and the crew will be expected to meet the clients and briefing them how to work their chosen yacht type.
 The following morning you will give a detailed spoken briefing, outlining the flotilla format and covering all aspects of safety at sea.
 You will then demonstrate the use of the sails, winches, windlass and anchoring techniques onboard the boat.
 Each morning you will give a briefing on the days destination, weather, local conditions, any hazards and nearby bays.